-The timeline of fentanyl withdrawal symptoms depends on the severity of the case.
+Symptoms during the fentanyl withdrawal timeline depend on the severity of the case.
 This synthetic opioid is made legally, but it’s also made illegally in different forms.
 Medically, fentanyl is usually made in pill, patch, or liquid form.
-On the streets, it can come in the form of a powder and blotters.
+However, on the streets, it can come in the form of a powder and blotters.
 To continue, injected and snorted fentanyl is more intense since it hits the bloodstream quicker.

 Those who take street opioids will experience fentanyl withdrawal symptoms sooner.
 Symptoms can appear in as little as eight hours.
-The Journal of Pain and Symptom Management studied withdrawal symptoms specifically for fentanyl patches.
+The Journal of Pain and Symptom Management studied the fentanyl withdrawal timeline specifically for fentanyl patches.
 The following is what they observed in three patients using fentanyl for severe pain.

-The first patient was a man that used fentanyl for kidney cancer, along with bone and lung cancerous growths.
+The first patient was a man who used fentanyl for kidney cancer and bone and lung cancerous growths.
 He began to feel fentanyl withdrawal symptoms after his body became used to the drug, craving more.
-After 18 hours he experienced severe pain, tremors, heart palpitations, hopelessness, uneasiness and excessive sweating.
+After 18 hours, he experienced severe pain, tremors, heart palpitations, hopelessness, uneasiness, and excessive sweating.

 Secondly, another patient on a fentanyl patch used it for adenoid-cystic carcinoma of the palate.
 Basically, this is a tumor in the neck and head areas.
 It’s a rare disorder that can cause intense pain.
-She too experienced fentanyl withdrawal symptoms after lowering her dose.
+She, too, experienced fentanyl withdrawal symptoms after lowering her dose.
 She was already on a lower dose than patient one.
-After 48 hours she was in pain, excessively sweating, had tremors, felt anxious and uneasy.
+After 48 hours, she was in pain, excessively sweating, had tremors, and felt anxious and uneasy.

 Finally, this patient also suffered from adenoid-cystic carcinoma.
-She began to feel fentanyl withdrawal symptoms after about 24 to 26 hours.
-Her symptoms made her feel anxious, distressed, sweaty and uneasy.
+She began to feel symptoms of fentanyl withdrawal after about 24 to 26 hours.
+Her symptoms made her feel anxious, distressed, sweaty, and uneasy.
 Pain-wise, she felt mild pain.
 Also, she mentions feeling unusually weak and lethargic.

 What Is a Fentanyl Detox?

-A fentanyl detox is a type of medical detox that rids the body of the opioid itself, but also the buildup of toxins from its abuse.
+Fentanyl detox is a type of medical detox that rids the body of the opioid itself and the buildup of toxins from its abuse.
 Furthermore, fentanyl is known for its unpleasant and extreme withdrawal symptoms.
 Women especially have a difficult time with them, says NIDA.
 They also have higher risks of relapse and cravings.

 When a recovering addict decides to do a fentanyl detox, it’s usually within an addiction treatment center.
 The program usually lasts around three to seven days.
 Yet, the duration depends on the severity of the addiction.
 A facility such as this will often take bloodwork to determine this.

 Firstly, the fentanyl detox will begin with tapering the patient off of the drug.
 Typically, this will happen on the first day of the program.
-Medical staff doesn’t want to keep them on opioids for too long, but they also want to avoid extreme fentanyl withdrawal symptoms.
-An addiction treatment center may also prescribe certain medications to mitigate the negative effects.
+The medical professionals do not want to keep patients on opioids for too long, but they also want to avoid extreme fentanyl withdrawal symptoms.
+Addiction treatment programs may also prescribe certain medications to mitigate the negative effects.